Skip to Main Content

 Political affiliation and participation in politics

 While it is not the intention of The Daily Illini to restrain its employees from being active citizens, it is in the interest of maintaining objectivity that under no circumstance is an employee to be part of any policy forming committee or body, whether at the University, local, state or national level.
 This includes any intention to commit oneself to a race for a political position or apply for a position that would allow them to create policy, or to be an active member in a campaign to put someone in a position to create policy.
 Also, to again ensure The Daily Illini’s reputation as an objective media outlet, employees should not, in any public forum, endorse or support a candidate, political party or a side on a divisive issue.
-Columnists and opinions bloggers are excluded from such restrictions.
-Such public declarations include, but are not limited to Facebook and other social networks, buttons and clothing, bumper stickers, signing a petition, participating in a protest, or donating to a candidate or political party.
-Senior editors have the right to review any action by an employee that can call the impartiality of the employee or The Daily Illini into question.
+Columnists and opinion bloggers are excluded from such restrictions.
+Such public declarations include, but are not limited to Facebook and other social networks, buttons and clothing, bumper stickers, signing a petition, participating in a protest or donating to a candidate or political party.
+Editors have the right to review any action by an employee that can call the impartiality of the employee or The Daily Illini into question.

 Relationships and coverage